Sparse bounds for pseudo-multipliers associated to Grushin operators, I: Introduction

-An important aspect of the study of multiplier theorems is to obtain their counterparts in the context of weights.
+Recall that an important aspect of the study of multiplier theorems is to obtain their counterparts in the context of weights.
 To begin with, we recall the work of Kurtz--Wheeden \cite{Kurtz-Wheeden-weighted-multipliers-TAMS}.
 They studied weighted $L^p$-estimates for Mihlin--H\"ormander type Fourier multipliers, deducing also the best class of Muckenhoupt $A_p$ weights depending on the order of differentiability of the multiplier function.
 For pseudo-differential operators, there is already an extensive literature on weighted inequalities.
 We mention a few here.
 Miller \cite{Miller-pseudodifferential-TAMS1982} initiated the study of the weighted boundedness of pseudo-differential operators.
-He employed the Fefferman--Stein sharp maximal function $\mathcal{M}^{\sharp}$ and obtained pointwise estimates of the following form: Let $m\in \mathscr{S}^{0}_{1, 0}(\mathbb{R}^n)$, then for $1<r<\infty$, where $M_{r}f:=(M(|f|^r))^{1/r}$ and $M$ is the Hardy-Littlewood maximal function.
-Invoking good-$\lambda$-inequalities and reverse H\"older's inequality for $A_p$ weights, estimate \eqref{Miller-TAMS} implies that $m(\cdot, D): L^p(\mathbb{R}^n, w)\to L^p(\mathbb{R}^n, w)$ is bounded for every $w\in A_{p}, 1<p<\infty$.
+He employed the Fefferman--Stein sharp maximal function $\mathcal{M}^{\sharp}$ and obtained pointwise estimates of the following form: Let $m\in \mathscr{S}^{0}_{1, 0}(\mathbb{R}^n)$, then for $1<r<\infty$,